KnowEnG/ProGENI/README.md

 # Requirements

-In order to run the code, you need to have Python 3 installed.
-In addition, the code uses the following python modules which need to be installed:
+In order to run the code, you need to have Python 3.5 installed.
+In addition, the code uses the following python modules/libraries which need to be installed:
+- Numpy
+- Scipy
+- Pandas
-- numpy
+- Sklearn (scikit-learn)
+Instead of installing all these libraries independently, you can use prebulit Python distributions such as [Anaconda](https://www.continuum.io/downloads), which provides a free academic subscription.